AvielZaman/OOP---Exam-Generator/README.md

    - Supports both multiple-choice and open-ended question formats.

 4. **Test Creation**
-   - **Manual Test Creation**: Define the number of questions for the test, select questions from the repository, and choose which answers to include.
-The system generates a text file with the selected questions and answers, always including the options "None of the above" and "More than one of the above."
+   - **Manual Test Creation**: Define the number of questions for the test and select questions from the stock (with at least 3 answers in it).
+The system generates a text file with the selected questions, always including the options "There is no correct answer" and "More than one of the above."
 A corresponding answer key is also created.
-   - **Automated Test Creation**: The system randomly selects questions and answers from the repository, ensuring a balanced mix of correct and incorrect responses.
+   - **Automated Test Creation**: The system randomly selects questions from the stock.
 Open-ended questions can also be included.